Twenty Years of Jewish Storytelling

 Agents of Change: 20 Remarkable Women in Washington State

-Agents of Change celebrates twenty Jewish women shaping Washington State today, aged 22 to 95.
+Agents of Change celebrates twenty Jewish women, ages 22 to 95, whose leadership and influence have shaped communities around the world.
 Curated by Jeff Schwager, the exhibit features narrative panels with interviews, photography, and storytelling, plus podcasts and a tribute book.
 Honorees include Sue Bird, Carrie Brownstein, and Marcie Sillman, embodying Jewish values through leadership and service.
 Debuting on Oct.
-7, 2018, at Bell Harbor as part of the Washington State Jewish Historical Society’s 50th Anniversary and the launch of the Washington Jewish Museum, the event was attended by Seattle Mayor Jenny Durkan.
+7, 2018, at Bell Harbor as part of the Washington State Jewish Historical Society’s 50th Anniversary and the launch of the Washington Jewish Museum.
 The exhibit is praised for its scale and storytelling, highlighting the impact of Jewish women in our state.

 Confronting Hate Together